wenloong/CS111/RSA Assignment/README.md

-### RSA Assignment
+# RSA Assignment

-# Description
+### Description
-This assignment was designed to solve the following problem.
+This assignment was designed to solve the following problem from Dr Elena Strzheletska

-# Problem 1:
+### Problem 1:
 Alice’s RSA public key isP= (e,n) = (13,77).
 Bob sends Alice the message by encoding itas follows.
 First he assigns numbers to characters:  A is 2, B is 3, ..., Z is 27, and blank is 28.
 Then he uses RSA to encode each number separately.
 Bob’s encoded message is: